Zippy6666/Perfopus/README.md

 Open the spawn menu and go to Utilities -> Performance -> Perfopus.
 Then press "Start Perfopus".

 ## TODO
-- [ ] Fix weird behaviour when ULX/ULib present but not CAMI
+- [x] Fix weird behaviour when ULX/ULib present but not CAMI
-- [ ] Prevent overflown messages being sent from server
+- [x] Prevent overflown messages being sent from server
+- [ ] Are any of the above really fixed?